Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 It originated with the fact that the original colonies viewed themselves as independent nations.
 Even now, individual states run their own affairs.
 The national government was never meant to micromanage things.
 It's supposed to be inherently limited.
 Even the Constitution is supposed to be limits on government (rather than an enumeration individual rights).

-The original colonies were so wary of a national government tha
+The original colonies were so wary of a national government that they tried and failed to set up the US as a loose confederacy.

 Re: (Score:2)